-Every effort will be made to meet the individual needs of each child in our program.
-In the rare situation where the BJBE Early Childhood Center at the Chava Center is unable to meet the child's individual needs, the child demonstrates inability to benefit from the type of care offered by the facility, or whose presence is detrimental to the group, the child shall be discharged from BJBE's Early Childhood Program at the Chava Center.
+- Behavior which endangers the health and safety of the child, other children or teachers - Failure to pay fees - Parental refusal to adhere to school policy - Any other situation in which your child's attendance in our program is not in their best interests Every effort will be made to meet the individual needs of each child in our program.
+In the rare situation where the BJBE Early Childhood Program at the Chava Center is unable to meet the child's individual needs, the child demonstrates inability to benefit from the type of care offered by the facility, or whose presence is detrimental to the group, the child shall be discharged from BJBE Early Childhood Program at the Chava Center.
+Dismissal will be at the discretion of the Preschool Director.